Hungary profile - Media

 - NMHH - National Media and Infocommunications Authority

 - Nepszava - left-of-centre daily

 - Magyar Idok - pro-government daily

 - Heti Vilaggazdasag - political and business weekly

 - Magyar Televizio (MTV) - public, operates six channels (M1, M2, M3, M4, Duna and Duna World)

 - TV2 - private, terrestrial

-- Hir TV (News TV) - private, news
+- Hir TV (News TV) - private news channel

-- Hungarian Radio - public, operates Kossuth, Petofi and Bartok networks
+- Hungarian Radio - public, operates eight channels, including the Kossuth, Petofi and Bartok networks

 - InfoRadio - private, news